TeasingSisyphus/cuttleV1/README.md

 *	Jacks now display the alt text of the stolen card next to the img of the jack

 ## TODO
+*	DAVID
+	*	Enable Playing a jack from a seven
+		*	Create a new action: sevenJacks
+		*	Update app.js with a case for sevenJacks inside the io.socket.on('game' ) callback
+*	SAM
+	*	Enable destroying a jack with a two
+*	RYAN
+	*	Enable Returning a jack to your opponent's hand with a nine
 *	Jacks
 	*	Handle errors for queries and saves using catch() and reject()
 		*	Started this process.
 It generally looks good, but we should be careful to ensure that it's thorough